bottinida/gactt_2/README.md

 <h3>Data Collection and Preprocessing</h3>
 <p>The dataset initially contained 4,042 observations with 118 variables, including demographic details and coffee-tasting results.
 After filtering out missing values and irrelevant fields, the dataset was reduced to 3,972 observations and 58 variables.
-The response variable, representing coffee roast preference (light, medium, dark, or no preference), was central to my analysis.</p>
+The response variable represents coffee roast preference (light, medium, dark, or no preference).</p>

 <p><strong>Exploratory Data Analysis (EDA):</strong></p>
 <p>During the EDA phase, I used both graphical and statistical methods to uncover key relationships and insights within the data.
 Here are some of the highlights:</p>